Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Construction Details

 \end{itemize}

 \item Recognizable \begin{itemize}

-\item Item-Specific Scenes: Scenes in sentences should be identifiable, maintaining key elements for recognition.
+\item Item-Specific Scenes: Scenes in sentences should be identifiable, with key elements maintained for recognition.
 Otherwise, identification may be challenging.
-For instance, a sentence describing a \texttt{library} where “bookshelves outnumber books” might be unrecognizable, as we typically expect a library to contain many books.
+For instance, a sentence describing a \texttt{library} where ``bookshelves outnumber books" might be unrecognizable, as we typically expect a library to contain many books.

 \item Item-Specific Characters: When a sentence depicts a character through associations with specific items, these items or behaviors should remain consistent for easy identification.
-If not, the character may be hard to recognize.
-For instance, \texttt{chefs} are usually associated with “chef's attire, cooking utensils, and kitchens”.
+Otherwise, the character may be hard to recognize.
+For instance, \texttt{chefs} are usually associated with ``chef's attire, cooking utensils, and kitchens".

 \item Attire-Based Characters: When a sentence presents characters identifiable by their attire, such as \texttt{firefighters, police officers, soldiers, doctors}, and \texttt{nurses}, their clothing should remain consistent for clear recognition.
 Changes in attire could obscure their identities.